 Decommissioning funds consist of a legally restricted external trust fund and an internally reserved fund.
 The Cooperative has established both funds for the decommissioning of the DAEC.
 Both funds consist primarily of U.S. domestic equities, international equities, REITs, mutual funds, government securities, corporate fixed income, private equity funds, and exchange traded funds, which are carried at fair value or NAV with realized and unrealized gains and losses included in the DAEC decommissioning regulatory asset or liability.
-Officers of the Cooperative are authorized to act in accordance with the decommissioning trust agreement and request distributions from the decommissioning trust to reimburse the Cooperative for decommissioning trust is capped at \$10 million per calendar year.
+Officers of the Cooperative are authorized to act in accordance with the decommissioning trust agreement and request distributions from the decommissioning trust to reimburse the Cooperative for decommissioning expenditures.
+The authority granted to officers of the Cooperative to request distributions from the decommissioning trust is capped at \$10 million per calendar year.
 If distribution requests will exceed \$10 million in any calendar year, specific authorization by the CIPCO board of directors, as Trust Protector, is required.
 There are currently no restrictions regarding the internal decommissioning fund.